gradle/gradle/subprojects/docs/src/docs/release/notes.md

 One known issue is that the Gradle compiler daemon is currently not thread-safe.
 So if multiple projects attempt to compile java code simultaneously with `fork=true`, exceptions will result.
 Workaround: don't use `options.fork=true` to compile when running with `--parallel`.

+The Findbugs task does not honor the newly introduced findbugs properties defined in the FindBugsExtension.
+This [issue](http://issues.gradle.org//browse/GRADLE-2473) is already fixed on master.
+As a workaround you have to configure the FindBugs tasks explicitly:

+    tasks.withType(FindBugs) {
+		excludeFilter = file("$rootProject.projectDir/config/findbugs/excludeFilter.xml")
+	}

 ### Dependency resolution result API

 We are exposing the new API that our improved dependency reports are using.
 It provides a powerful toolkit for developing your own custom dependency reports.
 It also allows to develop smart build logic that can make decisions based on the content of the dependency graph.